thiswillbeyourgithub/simple_voice_chat/README.md

 # APP_PORT=7861
 SYSTEM_MESSAGE="You are a helpful and friendly voice assistant."
 STT_LANGUAGE="en" # Language for Speech-to-Text (e.g., "en", "es", "fr").
 Affects all backends.
+# DISABLE_HEARTBEAT="False" # Set to "True" to prevent server shutdown on client disconnect.

 # ---- Backend Specific Configuration ----
 # Choose ONE backend via the --backend CLI option ("classic", "openai", or "gemini").